-Submissions Are Currently Closed
+Submissions Are Currently Open

-Publication Date: January 9, 2026
+Publication Date: Fall 2026

 Our first publication, Record of Dissent: Poems of Protest in an Authoritarian Age, focused on protest, resistance, survival, and hope in response to the rising authoritarianism of the Trump era in America.

+Your work might be satirical, grief-filled, meditative, furious, hopeful, or all of these at once.
+Take the theme and run with it in whatever direction it leads you.
 If it’s personal, let it be personal.
 If it’s loud, let it be loud.
 If it’s experimental or unconventional, bring it.
 If it surprises us, even better.
-Above all, if it feels urgent, human, and honest and speaks in some way to coping with the pressures of modern life, whether they stem from politics, family conflict, financial strain, housing insecurity, the challenges of raising children, navigating relationships, caring for aging parents, the climate crisis, workplace pressures, health concerns, or the daily weight of simply trying to keep going, we want to read it.
+Above all, if it feels urgent, human, and honest and speaks in some way to Immigration Enforcement under the Trump Administration, we want to read it.

 How to Submit